Most Frequently Asked Questions

 Q3.
 How long does it take to introduce a rose?

-A. Between eight and ten years.The roses resulting from this year’s pollination may not reach the catalogue until 2016, and no more than four from any one breeding season will be deemed good enough for introduction.
+A. Between eight and ten years.The roses resulting from this year’s pollination may not reach the catalogue for eight years, and no more than four from any one breeding season will be deemed good enough for introduction.

 Q4.
 How long has your Company been breeding roses?